RobinManoli/elma-imager/README.md

 ### Custom LGR
 You can use any .lgr file if you use the file's full path when using the -g --lgr option.
 This will create a folder of .png files inside ```elma-imager/img```.
-If you want to use an .lgr file for only the kuski or shirt, first use that .lgr with the -g --lgr option, so that a folder will be created for it.
+If you want to use an .lgr file for only the kuski or shirt, first use that .lgr with the -g --lgr option, so that a folder will be created.
 You can then access the graphics using the folder name.

-Note that any pictures missing in the .lgr will render red circles.
-To solve this in Windows 10, copy all files from ```elma-imager/img/transparent``` to ```elma-imager/img/your-lgr```, but choose to skip all files that are duplicates.
-In any other operating system, just copy the missing pictures from ```elma-imager/img/transparent``` to ```elma-imager/img/your-lgr```.

 If you only supply a name such as 'default' or 'transparent', that folder name inside ```elma-imager/img``` will be used.